 • Rolex Sky-Dweller 326933: This two-tone model is available with champagne, black, or white dials and comes on either an Oyster or Jubilee bracelet.
 While it doesn’t carry the same hype as the steel version, it offers high wrist presence at a lower premium.

-Resale premiums are lower than the 326934, but select dial/bracelet pairings—especially the Jubilee/champagne combo—have begun appreciating faster in late 2024 and early 2025.
+Resale premiums are lower than the 326934, but select dial/bracelet pairings—especially the Jubilee/champagne combo—have begun appreciating faster in late 2024 and 2025.

 • Rolex Sky-Dweller 326938: This full gold version is positioned as a formal, statement-making reference with a clear emphasis on luxury.
 Available with various dial colors and typically mounted on an Oyster bracelet.